-This section provides detailed information to direct the collection of data needed for baseline data related to surface water.
+This section provides detailed information to direct the collection of baseline data related to surface water.
 The data needs identified for surface water are presented in Table 8-4.

-Table 8-4.
-Data Needs Identified for Surface Water Data Need Plan to Address Data Need Historical extent of flow in San Mateo Creek.
+Data Need Plan to Address Data Need Historical extent of flow in San Mateo Creek.
 Review historical aerial photographs.
 Nature of flow in San Mateo Creek.
 Ground surveys will determine the nature of flow in the drainage from Section 16 that will be receiving discharge water.
+The stream reaches of San Mateo Creek from the reservoir above San Mateo to 5 miles below the point where mine dewatering water will enter the Creek will be classified as ephemeral, intermittent and perennial according to the criteria proposed in the Draft "Hydrology Protocol for Determination of Ephemeral, Intermittent, and Perennial Waters," prepared by the SWQB of the NMED.
 The presence or absence of water in the alluvium at the base of the stream bed will be determined.
 Work to be performed will be described in detail in the ground water section of the SAP.
 Potential for the discharge to affect reaches with intermittent or perennial flow.
 Aerial photographs and ground surveys will be used to determine the location of the nearest downgradient intermittent or perennial water.
 Baseline water quality for receiving drainage.
 Samples of surface water will be collected upgradient and downgradient of planned discharge and analyzed.
-Targeted information will include major cations, major anions, other water quality parameters, targeted constituent for ephemeral, intermittent, and perennial receiving drainages course.
+Targeted information will include major cations, major anions, radionuclides, and constituents regulated under WQCC water quality standards as specified in 20.6.4.900 NMAC for ephemeral, intermittent, and perennial receiving drainages.
 Constituents not detected in the initial round of analyses may not be targeted in subsequent sampling events.
 Four quarterly sampling events are anticipated.
 Baseline information on the chemistry of sediments.
 Samples will be analyzed for the same suites of constituents targeted in water samples.
 Concentration of water soluble constituents in sediments.
 Samples collected for baseline information on the chemistry of sediments will be analyzed to determine the concentrations of soluble constituents.
 Analyses will be limited to constituents positively detected in the analysis of the total concentrations of constituents in sediments.
 Grain size of sediments.
-Samples will also be analyzed for grain size to help determine potential erosion and for correlation to chemical data.
+Grain size information will be obtained in the laboratory to evaluate the effects on geochemistry.
 Presence and extent of armoring in the drainage from Section 16 and San Mateo Creek bed.
 Field surveys will be conducted to document the extent of armoring present or that may form.
 The field survey will note the presence and approximate abundance of large clasts too large to collect for analysis.
 Detailed topography of drainage channels.
 Stream bed profiles will be collected at appropriate intervals across the channel of the drainage from Section 16 to quantify stream cross sections under various flow conditions.
 Flow conditions in San Mateo Creek.
-Gaging stations will be placed in San Mateo Creek to determine the frequency and volume of flow and the rate of loss of flow to the creek bed.
-Information collected will include both depth of water and flow.
-A rating curve will be prepared for each site.
-Completeness and accuracy of combined USGS and Lee Ranch information on the location of springs and their water quality.
-The combined information on the location of springs from the USGS and Lee Ranch will be cross checked.
+ACSGs will be installed in San Mateo Creek to determine the frequency and volume of flow and the rate of flow loss to the creek bed.
+Location of springs and their water quality.
 The locations of springs near the Roca Honda permit area will be verified in the field.
 Selected springs will be sampled for flow and water quality.